--Historic Preservation
+Historic Preservation

 "In [the enemy's] retreat they left a Confederate soldier on the road.
 The poor fellow's piteous cries for help attracted the attention of the commanding general, who was passing along the lines.
+He asked for volunteers to go out and bring him in.
+'The roads are full of rebels,' said he, 'but if you go boldly down unarmed, they will know that you are after a wounded man and will surely not be so inhuman as to fire on you who are bringing relief to one of their own men.'

-He asked for volunteers to go out and bring him in....
-With three of my companions, I volunteered for the service.
+"With three of my companions, I volunteered for the service.
 We laid off our accoutrements, and, with two army blankets for stretchers, marched to where the man lay, in plain view of the enemy.
 We succeeded in bringing him back alive, and took him to the Chancellor House, which was then being used as a field hospital."